bartificer/programming-by-stealth/docs/pbs22.md

 # PBS 22 of X – jQuery Events

 In the previous instalments we experimented with jQuery using the web console on our [dummy page](https://www.bartbusschots.ie/pbsdemos/pbs-dummyPage/).
-In this instalment we’ll learn how to embed JavaScript into web pages, and, how to attach our code so it gets triggered by browser events.
+In this instalment we’ll learn how to embed JavaScript into web pages, and how to attach our code so it gets triggered by browser events.

 This instalment includes a number of examples.
 You can copy-and-paste the code out of the page, but for convenience I’ve zipped up all the files and you can [download them here](https://www.bartbusschots.ie/s/wp-content/uploads/2016/09/pbs22.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs22.zip).

-# Matching Podcast Episode 457
+## Matching Podcast Episode 457

 Listen Along: Chit Chat Across the Pond Episode 457